 In respect of the financial assets and liabilities at fair value through profit or loss of the Group's banking segment, the interest rate risk arising from this portfolio is not significant.
 For other financial assets and liabilities, the Group mainly uses a gap analysis to measure and control the related interest rate risk.
 As at 31 December 2023 and 31 December 2022, the gap analyses of the financial assets and liabilities (excluding financial assets and liabilities at fair value through profit or loss) were as follows.
-The analysis of the net interest income is based on the effect of a reasonable possible change in interest rates on the net interest and liabilities at fair value through profit or loss) held at the balance sheet date.
+The analysis of the net interest income is based on the effect of a reasonable possible change in interest rates on the net interest income before tax for one year, in respect of the financial assets and liabilities (excluding financial assets and liabilities at fair value through profit or loss) held at the balance sheet date.
 The analysis of equity is based on the effect of a reasonable possible change in interest rates on the equity before tax, which calculated by revaluing the year end portfolio of fixed-rate financial assets at fair value through other comprehensive income.

-31 Decemb per 2023 31 Decemb per 2022 (in RMB million) Interest rate Increase/ (decrease) in net interest income Increase/ (decrease) in equity Increase/ (decrease) in net interest income Increase/ (decrease) in equity Financial assets and liabilities -50bps 2,105 1,540 2,891 1,697 Financial assets and liabilities +50bps (2,105) (1,540) (2,891) (1,697)
+(in RMB million) 31 Decemb ber 2023 31 December 2022 Interest rate Increase/ (decrease) in net interest income Increase/ (decrease) in equity Increase/ (decrease) in net interest income Increase/ (decrease) in equity Financial assets and liabilities -50bps 2,105 1,540 2,891 1,697 Financial assets and liabilities +50bps (2,105) (1,540) (2,891) (1,697)